Skip to main content

 Recommended Videos

-A majority of the Texas State Board of Education signaled their support Tuesday for a state-authored curriculum under intense scrutiny in recent months for its heavy inclusion of biblical teachings.
+A majority of the Texas State Board of Education gave final approval Friday to a state-authored curriculum under intense scrutiny in recent months for its heavy inclusion of biblical teachings.

 The curriculum’s defenders say that references to Christianity will provide students with a better understanding of the country’s history.

-Texas school districts have the freedom to choose their own lesson plans.
-If the state-authored curriculum receives approval this week, the choice to adopt the materials will remain with districts.
-But the state will offer an incentive of $60 per student to districts that choose to adopt the lessons, which could appeal to some as schools struggle financially after several years without a significant raise in state funding.
+Texas school districts have the freedom to choose their own lesson plans, so the choice to adopt the materials will remain with them.
+But the state will offer an incentive of $60 per student to districts that adopt the lessons, which could appeal to some as schools struggle financially after several years without a significant raise in state funding.

 Three Republicans — Evelyn Brooks, Patricia Hardy and Pam Little — joined the board’s four Democrats in opposition to the materials.

-Board members who signaled their support for the curriculum said they believed the materials would help students improve their reading and understanding of the world.
+Board members who expressed support for the curriculum said during the week they believed the materials would help students improve their reading and understanding of the world.
 Members also said politics in no way influenced their vote and that they supported the materials because they believed it would best serve Texas children.

 “In my view, these stories are on the education side and are establishing cultural literacy,” Houston Republican Will Hickman said.
 “And there's religious concepts like the Good Samaritan and the Golden Rule and Moses that all students should be exposed to.”